Application Guidelines and Evaluation Criteria for Communities in Action

 - Have partners that, collectively, provide comprehensive asthma care services.
 The applicant must be able to describe the roles of its partners and how the partnership promotes integration of the NIH EPR-3 Guidelines throughout the continuum of care.

-Your application should address the three evaluation areas on the tabs above:
+Your application should address the three evaluation areas below and at the bottom of this page:

 - Area 1: Comprehensive Asthma Management Program;